 The authority of interpretation does not come from ourselves.
 The popular trend of asking "What does this passage mean to you?" is a sure prescription for doctrinal disaster.
 Equally dangerous is the belief that religious institutions have the final authority in interpreting Scripture.
 Rather, it is from within the Scriptures themselves that we have the means to interpret them.

 “obscure passages in Scripture must give way to clear passages….The Roman Catholic Church claimed that it possessed the mind of Christ and the mind of the Spirit in its teaching magisterium so that it could render obscure doctrines clear.
 The Reformers rejected the claim of the [RCC] that it had the gift of grace and illumination to know what the Holy Scripture taught.
-In place of an appeal to the teaching magisterium of the Church, the Reformers proclaimed that Scripture interprets Scripture” (4)
+In place of an appeal to the teaching magisterium of the Church, the Reformers proclaimed that Scripture interprets Scripture” 9

-B. Cross referencing“grammatical interpretation takes into consideration parallel passages or cross references…what is said in one part of Scripture may illuminate what is said in another part of Scripture.”
-(5)The best Bible study tool for this is The Treasury For Scripture Knowledge.C.
+A. What are the verses before and after it saying?Just as location, location, location is to real estate, context is king in Scripture.
+It is easy to assume popular evangelical interpretations.
+For example, I Corinthians 6:19 states: “do you not know that your body is a temple of the Holy Spirit” and is often taken out of context to present a case for healthy living when it is actually referring to fleeing sexual immorality.
+Other questions include - What is the book and its theme?
+Is it Old or New Testament?
+How does the word relate to the verse, the paragraph, the chapter, and the entire book?B. Cross referencing“grammatical interpretation takes into consideration parallel passages or cross references…what is said in one part of Scripture may illuminate what is said in another part of Scripture.”
+10The The Treasury of Scripture Knowledge is an excellent tool for this.C.
 Historical and culturalWhen was it written?
 Where did this take place?
 What were the issues being addressed?
 What was the cultural setting of the time? etc. Reference tools that are helpful would be Bible maps and encyclopedias and the works of early historians such Eusebius and Josephus.

 - Ramm: ibid: pg 121